-The number one complaint against any Bike Party is that some riders run red lights.
-Salinas Bike Party is a Courteous Mass.
-We want motorists to respect our right to share the road, so we show respect for motorists and the law.
+The number one complaint against any social ride group or bike party is that some riders run red lights.
+Want motorists to respect our right to share the road?
+Show respect for motorists and the law.
 With a large group, stopping at red lights makes a strong visible statement that bikes and cars can share the road safely.

 Besides, stopping gives more time to party!
-This is a slow-moving ride, not a race.
+Social rides are slow-moving, not a race.
 Don't rush to beat a yellow that other riders can't make it through.
 Instead, stop and make a friend.
 Say hello to your neighbors, sing in the street.
 See how beautiful stopping can be?